 At the edges of the appam, you’ll end up with a lace-like pattern.

-If using cast iron, heat a small amount of oil in it first before starting.
+If using a cast iron appachatti pan, heat a small amount of oil in it first before starting cooking.